Seven regional arts organisations to share in over $668,000 Renewal funding in NSW

 Regional Arts NSW delivers this program in NSW on behalf of the Australian Government and in partnership with Regional Arts Australia.

-The full list of funded projects can be found here – NSW RAF Renewal Projects Funded.
+A full list of recipients can be found here – NSW RAF Renewal Projects Funded